 "It's not exactly insulting.
 It's endearing in a strange way," he said.
 "I mean, there's no basis for it, it's uncalled for, but I'm not going to lose it on them.
 I count my lucky stars that I never lost [my limbs] in an IED explosion or something.
 'War veteran' is infinitely more tragic than my case, when it happened really young.

-"I had the time to adapt to it.
-If you're a soldier and you're used to functioning with your limbs properly and one day when you're without, it's just a different situation."
+"I had the time to adapt to it, whereas if you're a soldier, and you're used to functioning with your limbs properly and one day when you're without.
+It's just a different situation."

 But he is inspiring.
 And it's because he constantly pushes the boundaries of both himself and other people's perceptions.
 Early on in the trip I asked Ennett what he wanted to do in future seasons of the show.